Adaptive Replay Buffer for Offline-to-Online Reinforcement Learning

 The idea of ARB comes from the fact that online fine-tuning is fundamentally an off-policy learning process with on-policy data collection.
 Previous works \citep{sutton1998reinforcement, schulman2015high} have argued that learning from on-policy data reduces learning variance and improves final performance.
-Building on this insight, we hypothesize that an effective data-mixing strategy should not only balance offline and online data but also prioritize the most valuable data within this mix: the transitions that are most congruent with the current policy.
+Building on this insight, we hypothesize that an effective data-mixing strategy should not only balance offline and online data but also prioritize the most valuable data within this mix: the transition that are most congruent with the current policy.

-We define the on-policyness of a given transition $(s,a,r,s')$ for a policy $\pi_\theta$ as the likelihood of that transition within an on-policy dataset, a dataset collected by the policy $\pi_\theta$:
+We define the on-policyness of a given transition $(s,a,r,s')$ for a policy $\pi_\theta$ is defined as the likelihood of that transition within an on-policy dataset, a dataset collected by the policy $\pi_\theta$:

 where $\pi_\theta(a|s)$ is the likelihood of the current policy, and $d^{\pi_\theta}(s)$ represents the stationary state distribution under that policy.
-This metric allows us to precisely measure how relevant a past experience is to the agent's current behavior, forming the foundation of an adaptive sampling strategy.
+This metric allows us to precisely measure how relevant a past experience is to the agent's current behavior, forming the foundation of adaptive sampling strategy.

 However, directly computing the full stationary distribution, $d^{\pi_\theta}(s)$, is generally intractable.
+Estimating $d^{\pi_\theta}(s)$ explicitly in continuous-state environments with unknown dynamics is highly complex and computationally prohibitive.
 Furthermore, relying too heavily on this term could inadvertently lead the agent to over-prioritize states it has already extensively explored, potentially inhibiting further exploration and trapping it in a local optimum.
-To address this, we simplify our definition of on-policyness to focus solely on the action probability, as follows:
+To address these challenges, we approximate $d^{\pi_\theta}(s)$ as a uniform distribution to focus solely on the action probability, as follows: